Venkatesh-Bharath/DSA-Full-Course/Module 6: Searching/Searching.md

     }
 }
 ```
+# 13. Problems(With Video Solutions)

-# 11. Median of two sorted arrays
+# 14. Median of two sorted arrays

 **Explanation:**
 To find the median of two sorted arrays efficiently, you can use a combination of binary search and partitioning to divide both arrays into two parts such that the median can be found.